-Within the site is a 3 acre organic fruit and vegetable garden that services most of the delightful vegetarian food prepared for the guests.
+Within the site is a 3-acre organic fruit and vegetable garden that services most of the delightful vegetarian food prepared for the guests.
 These include mango, avocado, limes, sweet lemon, custard apples, jack fruit, chillies, aubergines, all the salad, root veg…the list is endless.
-It even has 6 cows (which are walked by the staff daily) to produce all of the milk and some of the dairy products including yogurt and paneer (a type of cottage cheese).
+It even has 6 cows (which are walked by the staff daily) to produce all of the milk and some of the dairy products including yoghurt and paneer (a type of cottage cheese).

 On speaking with ‘Rucha’, one of the 7 yoga teachers, we discover a bit of history on the founding of the retreat.
 15 years ago Mr Pawan Malik, a committed yogi and investment banker (now based in London), observed that the only place to connect with yourself and achieve a yogic spiritual experience was to go to a traditional Yoga Ashram.
 He questioned whether people really want a yoga holiday where there is a strict regime of 4am yoga and sleeping on stone floors His aspiration and vision was to enable you to have this experience and look within yourself without distraction, with all the creature comforts you would expect from a five star resort.
 Realising that the journey towards self-discovery is a precious experience, he decided to create a luxurious, relaxing environment and Shreyas Retreat was born.